opensearch-project/documentation-website/_api-reference/index-apis/segment.md

 `size_in_bytes` | Integer | Disk space used by the segment, such as `50kb`.
 `memory_in_bytes` | Integer | The amount of segment data, measured in bytes, that is kept in memory to facilitate efficient search operations, such as `1264`.
 A value of `-1` indicates that OpenSearch was unable to compute this number.
 `committed` | Boolean | When `true`, the segments are synced to disk.
 Segments that are synced to disk can survive a hard reboot.
 If `false`, the data from uncommitted segments is also stored in the transaction log so that OpenSearch can replay the changes on the next start.
 `search` | Boolean | When `true`, the segment is searchable.
-If false, the segment has most likely been written to disk but needs a refresh to be searchable.
+If false, the segment will likely be written to disk and will need a refresh to be searchable.
 `version` | String | The version of Lucene used to write the segment.
 `compound` | Boolean | When `true`, Lucene merged all of the files from the segment into a single file to save the file descriptors.
 `attributes` | Object | Shows whether high compression was enabled.